mlml/autovot/README.md

 In order to use AutoVOT you'll need the following installed in addition to the source code provided here:
 * [GCC, the GNU Compiler Collection](http://gcc.gnu.org/install/download.html)
 * [Python (2.7 or 3)](https://www.python.org/downloads/)
-* To install python dependences, please run the command `pip install -r "requirements.txt"` from the main directory of the repository
+* To install python dependences, please run the command `pip install -r "requirements.txt"` from the main directory of the repository.
+You may also install each dependency separately using `pip install [package name]`
 * If you're using Mac OS X you'll need to download GCC, as it isn't installed by default.
 You can either:
 	* Install [Xcode](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12), then install Command Line Tools using the Components tab of the Downloads preferences panel.
 	* Download the [Command Line Tools for Xcode](http://developer.apple.com/downloads) as a stand-alone package.